yokoffing/NextDNS-Config/README.md

 Click [here](https://nextdns.io/?from=xujj63g5)!

 ### Should I pay for NextDNS?
 For the rich features it provides, [NextDNS](https://nextdns.io/?from=xujj63g5) is very affordable at $19.90/year for unlimited devices.
-It pays for itself if it saves my family from a malicious incident.
+NextDNS pays for itself if it saves my family from a malicious incident.

 ### Why am I still seeing ads?
 Not all ads can be blocked at the DNS level ([example](https://old.reddit.com/r/nextdns/comments/13urdda/ads_on_manga_sites/)).
 You will need an [ad blocker](https://www.0x65.dev/blog/2019-12-20/not-all-adblockers-are-born-equal.html#:~:text=What%E2%80%99s%20in%20an%20adblocker%3F) to block what's leftover.

-This is because not all ads come from third-party domains; some ads come directly from the site you're visitng, like [YouTube](https://discourse.pi-hole.net/t/how-do-i-block-ads-on-youtube/253/2).
+This is because not all ads come from third-party domains; some ads come directly from the site you're visiting, like [YouTube](https://discourse.pi-hole.net/t/how-do-i-block-ads-on-youtube/253/2).
 DNS blockers [stop](https://github.com/hagezi/dns-blocklists/discussions/1030#discussioncomment-5884270) the resolution of a domain, and content blockers filter page content.
-Click [here](https://www.ghostery.com/ghostery-ad-blocker) to easily install a lightweight ad blocker.
+Click [here](https://github.com/yokoffing/NextDNS-Config/tree/main#i-need-a-browser-with-ad-blocking-which-one-should-i-choose) to easily install a lightweight ad blocker.

 ### Does the amount of features enabled affect the speed of NextDNS?<sup>[1](https://github.com/yokoffing/NextDNS-Config/issues/12#issue-1465457977) [2](https://old.reddit.com/r/nextdns/comments/135utai/comment/jilbus8/?=&context=3)</sup>